cakebatterandsprinkles/portfolio-gatsby/src/posts/12-js_stack_heap.md

 ![error](../images/blog/js_heap_stack/error.png)

-Example of a recursive function that causes an error:
+Example of a recursive function that creates an error:

 ```javascript
 function callsItself() {